chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 {{< warning >}}

-If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
+- If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
+- The SSH user should have execute permissions on the `/tmp` directory.

 {{< /warning >}}